NVIDIA/spark-xgboost-examples/getting-started-guides/csp/databricks/databricks.md

 Start A Databricks Cluster
 --------------------------
 Create a Databricks cluster (`Clusters` -> `+ Create Cluster`) that meets the above prerequisites.
-1. Make sure to use one of the 5.3 ML with GPU, 5.4 ML with GPU, or 5.5 LTS ML with GPU Databricks runtimes.
+1. Make sure to use the 7.0 ML with GPU Databricks runtime.
 2. Use nodes with 1 GPU each such as p3.xlarge or Standard\_NC6s\_v3.
 We currently don't support nodes with multiple GPUs.  p2 (AWS) and NC12/24 (Azure) nodes do not meet the architecture requirements for the XGBoost worker (although they can be used for the driver node).
 3. Under Autopilot Options, disable autoscaling.
 4. Choose the number of workers that matches the number of GPUs you want to use.
 5. Select a worker type that has 1 GPU for the worker like p3.xlarge or NC6s_v3, for example.

-* After you start a Databricks cluster, use the initialization notebooks -- [5.3 & 5.4 notebook](/getting-started-guides/csp/databricks/init-notebook-for-rapids-spark-xgboost-on-databricks-gpu-5.3-5.4.ipynb
+* After you start a Databricks cluster, use the initialization notebooks -- [7.0 notebook](/getting-started-guides/csp/databricks/init-notebook-for-rapids-spark-xgboost-on-databricks-gpu-7.0-ml.ipynb
-) or [5.5 notebook](/getting-started-guides/csp/databricks/init-notebook-for-rapids-spark-xgboost-on-databricks-gpu-5.5.ipynb
 ) to setup execution.<br/>

 The initialization notebooks will perform the following steps:<br/>
-1.Downloading the CUDA and Rapids XGBoost4j Spark jars<br/>
+1.Downloading the CUDA, Rapids-4-spark and Rapids XGBoost4j Spark jars<br/>
 2.Creating a new directory for initialization script in Databricks file system (DBFS)<br/>
 3.Creating an initialization script inside the new directory to copy jars inside Databricks jar directory<br/>
 4.Download and decompress the Sample Mortgage Notebook dataset<br/>